We are delighted to announce that the 2022-2023 IFP location will be the Philippines!

 In recent decades IT-business process outsourcing (IT-BPO) has become a major component due to its large workforce and a population with a high standard of English language skills.
 It is predicted that the increasing welfare will continue to expand the ICT sector in the coming years.
 This perspective brings out a lot of new opportunities in digitalization, cybersecurity solutions, and smart technology on which can be anticipated.

 The culture of the Philippines is characterized by diversity where East meets West.
-It is a mixture of traditional Filipino and Catholic Spanish, which in turn have been influenced by American and Western traditions.
-This is a result of the Spanish conquistadors who ruled the Philippines from the sixteenth century to the nineteenth century, after which America colonized it until 1946.
-Because of these ties to the Spanish and American cultures, Filipinos are very welcoming to Western visitors.
-These colonial events have also led to the fact that today one can still see Spanish colonial architecture and American trucks driving around when strolling through the city.
+It is a mixture of traditional Filipino and Catholic Spanish, which in turn has been influenced by other Western influences as well.
+This unique culture is a result of the Spanish conquistadors who ruled the Philippines from the sixteenth century to the nineteenth century, after which the United States colonized it until 1946.
+Because of these ties to the Spanish and American cultures, Filipinos are very welcoming to Western travelers and businesses.
+In general, the country is oriented towards Western countries, as well as towards other Asian economies.